History of Ayuda

 Harold, Selaine, and The Pack

-As if by fate, and after living in their rented Panajachel guest home for a very short time, a local nonprofit group asked Selaine and Harold if they would be willing to lodge a team of visiting US veterinarians.
-The couple eagerly stepped up to the lodging opportunity, as well as solved a second problem for the visiting professionals—where to hold their planned free clinic.
-Using her formal medical training, and the vet team’s’ 47 page pre-clinic manual, Selaine configured their home for all treatment and surgical requirements well before the team arrived.
-This included transforming a small parking area into a fully functional three table operating room.
-After the completion of their four week mission through Central America, the visiting seven member team of veterinarians formally reported a #1 rating for the two day clinic which Selaine had organized and played an active hands-on role.
+As if by fate, and after living in their rented Panajachel guest house for a very short time, a local nonprofit group asked Selaine and Harold if they would be willing to lodge a team of visiting US veterinarians.
+The couple eagerly stepped up to the lodging opportunity, as well as solved a second problem for the visiting professionals—where to hold their planned clinics.
+Using her formal medical training, Selaine configured their home for all treatment and surgical requirements well before the team arrived.
+After the completion of their four week mission through Central America, the visiting seven member team of veterinarians formally reported a #1 rating for the two day clinic in Panajachel.

-Greatly encouraged by the effectiveness of the clinic and wanting to do more, Selaine became actively involved with the nonprofit group which had hosted the event.
+Greatly encouraged by the effectiveness of the clinic and wanting to do more, Selaine became actively involved with the non-profit group which had hosted the event.
 She became recognized as their founder of a new program focused on the health of pets and homeless animals.
-Selaine defined, developed, and ran a comprehensive animal program which included: (i) monthly sterilization and vaccination clinics, (ii) public media and classroom awareness of animal issues, (iii) adoption services for the homeless, (iv) subsidized pet food for the needy, and (v) foster care services for special needs and convalescing homeless animals.
+Between March 2007 and September 2008 many hundreds of animals in the Lake Atitlan region were sterilized, vaccinated, and received other forms of health care.

 street feed